Here are two steps that sometimes work to highlight the changes that are happening while creating learning teams.

 - Try the Plan-Do-Study-Act model OR something else that will enable you to see the results.

 - Share with everyone & anyone who is directly affected by the solutions.
-You may get some resistance and “that will never work here”; If you’re getting those responses stick to your solution development, success happens in iterative steps.
+You may get some resistance, and “that will never work here”; If you’re getting those responses to stick to your solution development, success happens in iterative steps.

 - When you find that your one thing is working great!
 Share the knowledge & make it part of the operating procedures.